Online Medical Billing and Coding Schools: How To Choose (2025)

 Can I teach myself medical billing and coding?

 Neither the CPC nor CCS certification exams require takers to take instructor-led courses.
-However, medical billing and coding can be complex, so it would be easier to pass the exam with some preparation.
+However, medical billing and coding can be complex, so it could be easier to pass the exam with some preparation.
 Whether purchasing the examination materials or taking a full-fledged course depends on your study habits, budget and schedule.

 How long does it take to become a medical coder?